sc0ttj/Project/README.md

 ##### Test Driven Development (TDD)

-  Simply write tests while `npm test` is running:
+  Simply write tests while `npm start` is running:

   - Add a test then save - it'll fail.
 Then add some code to fix the test, save again, and see test passes in the browsers console window.

-  As long as `npm test` is running, the browser will auto-refresh at each step and re-run your tests in the console.
+  As long as `npm start` is running, the browser will auto-refresh at each step and re-run your tests in the console.

 ##### Device Testing: